SriHarsha-23/shape-detector-submission/README.md

 # Shape Detection Challenge Submission

-Hello.
-This project is my solution for the Shape Detection Challenge.
+This repository contains my submission for the Shape Detection Challenge.
 All the original algorithm code is located in the `src/main.ts` file, inside the `ShapeDetector` class.

 ## My Approach

-My algorithm works without any external libraries and uses a 4-step pipeline to find shapes:
+This algorithm works without any external libraries and uses a 4-step pipeline to find shapes:

 1.  **Binarize (Make Black & White):** First, the code reads the image and converts it to a simple black-and-white (0 or 1) grid.
 This is done using a grayscale conversion and a threshold value.
 2.  **Find Blobs (Find All Shapes):** Next, the code scans the black-and-white grid to find all groups of connected pixels.
 This uses a Breadth-First Search (BFS) algorithm.
 Each group is called a "blob."